Tanu Weds Manu: Box-office

-The soundtracks are composed by Krsna Solo with lyrics written by Rajshekhar.

 Accolades

 Remake

 Tanu Weds Manu was remade in Telugu as Mr. Pellikoduku with actress Isha Chawla along with South Indian actor Sunil.

 Sequel

 Following the positive response from Tanu Weds Manu, the team considered making a sequel to carry a story forward showing the next chapter of the couple's life.
 The sequel titled Tanu Weds Manu Returns was released on 22 May 2015.
 The film received positive reviews from critics, with particular praise directed towards Ranaut's performance..
 It was a super-hit at the box-office with the worldwide collection of ₹252 crore.